aitu-dk/webpage/src/pages/blog/17-10-23-first-meeting-this-semester.md

   alt: Paper Title
 published: 09/12/2023
 ---
-The first meeting WiSe 23/24 will be the 17.10.2023.
-We are exited for the next semesters events.
-They will feature well-known researchers and fun community events.
-Stay tuned for more information about upcoming events.
+We are exited to announce the first talk of this semester by the father of the vision transformer Alexey Dosovitsky!
+We look forward to his talk about the concept of the ViT and its inner workings.
+If you have any questions left open about this technology, this is your chance to get answers first hand!
+Stay tuned for all of the new interesting talks and community events planned!

 We will be back with the reading group starting on the 24.10.2023.
 To never miss an event, you can add the dates to you calender using the button on the join page!